contagon/handbook/handbook/11-young-women.md

 * Honor their parents and set an example of Christlike living in their home.
 * Prepare to have their own eternal family.
-* Be worthy of a limited-use temple recommend.
+* Have a current temple recommend.
 * Prepare to receive temple ordinances, including eternal marriage.
-* Learn about their extended families and ancestors (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)  [My Family: Stories That Bring Us Together](https://www.churchofjesuschrist.org/bc/content/ldsorg/topics/my-family-booklet-pdf/english-whole-pdf.pdf) ).
+* Learn about their extended families and ancestors (see  [My Family: Stories That Bring Us Together](https://www.churchofjesuschrist.org/bc/content/ldsorg/topics/my-family-booklet-pdf/english-whole-pdf.pdf)).
-* Identify ancestors who need temple ordinances (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [FamilySearch.org](https://www.familysearch.org/)).
+* Identify ancestors who need temple ordinances (see [FamilySearch.org](https://www.familysearch.org/)).
 * Participate in baptisms and confirmations for the dead as often as circumstances allow.
-* Participate in indexing (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [FamilySearch.org/indexing](https://www.familysearch.org/indexing)).
+* Participate in indexing (see [FamilySearch.org/indexing](https://www.familysearch.org/indexing)).
 * Serve as temple and family history consultants, as called by the bishopric (see [25.2.4](25-temple-and-family-history-work.md#2524-ward-temple-and-family-history-consultants)).

 ## 11.3 Ward Young Women Leadership

 ### 11.3.1 Bishopric

 The bishop’s foremost responsibility is to care for the young women and young men in his ward.
 He and his counselors learn their names and understand their home circumstances.
-They interview each young woman at least twice a year (see [31.1.7](31.md#3117-support-efforts-to-repent)).
+They meet with each young woman at least twice a year (see [31.3.1](31.md#3131-meeting-with-youth)).

 The bishop has responsibility for the ward Young Women organization.
 He meets regularly with the Young Women president.
 He reports on Young Women matters in bishopric meetings.